bhaviknetam/Chatter_myfirstapp/README.md

 # Chatter

 A new Flutter project.
 It is a chat messaging app using Flutter SDK.
-THe database used in this project is Google Firebase.
+The database used in this project is Google Firebase.

 <h4>For web version:</h4>
 https://chatapp-33626.web.app/

+<h4>For app:</h4>
+Go to Releases section.

 ## Getting Started